Skip to main content

 In the United States, the issuance and form of stock certificates are governed by state corporate law (such as the Delaware General Corporation Law, the Model Business Corporations Act, or the applicable state's business corporation act) and by UCC Article 8.
 Under DGCL Section 158, a Delaware corporation may issue certificated or uncertificated shares; if the corporation issues certificates, each certificate must state the name of the corporation, the state of incorporation, the name of the stockholder, the number and class of shares, and (if applicable) the par value per share.
 Certificates must be signed by any two authorized officers of the corporation.

 While uncertificated shares have become increasingly common (particularly for large publicly traded companies that use electronic book-entry systems through the Depository Trust Company), physical stock certificates remain widely used by private companies.
-They provide tangible evidence of ownership, facilitate share transfer documentation, and may be required by investors, lenders, and regulatory bodies.
+They provide tangible evidence of ownership, help share transfer documentation, and may be required by investors, lenders, and regulatory bodies.
 Many venture capital and private equity investors require stock certificates as part of their investment documentation.

 The certificate of incorporation (or articles of incorporation) of the corporation establishes the classes of stock the corporation is authorized to issue, the number of authorized shares in each class, and the par value (if any).
 The stock certificate must be consistent with the certificate of incorporation and any amendments thereto.
 If the corporation has multiple classes or series of stock with different rights, the certificate must either set forth the designations, preferences, and rights of each class on its face or state that the corporation will furnish this information upon written request.